Clearing Rttyrite Sections from writelog.ini

 Over time, the Rttyrite sections in writelog.ini can break or get cluttered.
 This has been known to cause issues, in particular, when upgrading to XMMT.ocx support for MMTTY and 2Tone.
 When this happens, the easiest and fastest way to fix these problems is to delete all the Rttyrite sections in writelog.ini and start from new.
 If you are concerned with this procedure, copy your writelog.ini file to another location on your hard drive before starting this process.

-NOTE: The process is slightly different depending on the operating system in use.
+NOTE: This procedure is for WriteLog version 11 only and the process is slightly different depending on the operating system in use.
 In Windows XP, there is only one writelog.ini file and it is located in the C:\Windows directory.
 Windows Vista and Windows 7 & 8 users need to access writelog.ini via the WriteLog menu in your Programs Menu from the Window Start button.